 You would have received your installation via as a download link that enables you to access product from our web site.

-Click on the link and download the self-extracting executable program.
+Save this downloaded file, it is a self-extracting executable program.
 This is not a ghost installer; this is the whole program in one file.
 In the event that you require a backup copy of the installer, save this executable to a location on your system that gets backed up.
 It can then be recalled and used in future.
 It will be the current 'base' version at the time of download.
 To bring it up to date in the future, you would also need to apply any services patches that you would have also downloaded over the life time of this version.
 These should also be downloaded and saved in a backup location.